 Information for health professionals

-The Australian Immunisation Handbook also contains information about Zostavax administration in special populations, including patients who are immunocompromised or have medical conditions that place them at risk of immunocompromise.
+The Australian Immunisation Handbook contains information about Zostavax administration in special populations, including patients who are immunocompromised or have medical conditions that place them at risk of immunocompromise.
 Additionally, information can also be obtained from the National Centre for Immunisation Research and Surveillance.

 Consumers and health professionals are encouraged to report problems with medicines or vaccines.
 Your report will contribute to the TGA's monitoring of these products.